wp-plugins/captcha-on-login/readme.txt

 * The plugin started limiting also the number of login attempts using auth cookies
 * The plugin allows you adding permanent blocked ips
 * Added an report are for see all permanent blocked ips

+= 2.1 =
+* Now working even when GD is not installed on the server